fabriziozandonella/super-simple-stocks/README.md

 Requirements
 -------------
 1. The Global Beverage Corporation Exchange is a new stock market trading in drinks companies.
-a.
-Your company is building the object-oriented system to run that trading.
+  - Your company is building the object-oriented system to run that trading.
-b.
-You have been assigned to build part of the core object model for a limited phase 1
+  - You have been assigned to build part of the core object model for a limited phase 1

 2. Provide the source code for an application that will:
-	a.
+- a.
 For a given stock:
-		i.
-Given any price as input, calculate the dividend yield ii.
-Given any price as input, calculate the P/E Ratio iii.
-Record a trade, with timestamp, quantity, buy or sell indicator and price iv.
+	- i.
+Given any price as input, calculate the dividend yield
+	- ii.
+Given any price as input, calculate the P/E Ratio
+	- iii.
+Record a trade, with timestamp, quantity, buy or sell indicator and price
+	- iv.
 Calculate Volume Weighted Stock Price based on trades in past 5 minutes

-	b.
+- b.
 Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock       Price for all stocks

 Constraints & Notes